gauraviiitg/mini_llvm/README.md

 opt -load ./MemoryAnalysisPass.so -memory-analysis-pass < example.ll > /dev/null

 ### 8) Run the LLVM Pass with Legacy Pass Manager Enabled:
-opt -enable-new-pm=0 -load ./MemoryAnalysisPass.so -memory-analysis-pass < example.ll > /dev/null
+opt -enable-new-pm=0 -load ./MemoryAnalysisPass.so -memory-analysis-pass < optimized_example.ll > /dev/null
 ## Troubleshooting

 If you encounter any issues or have questions about the project, please don't hesitate to reach out for support.
 You can contact m via: